Retrieval-Augmented Test Generation: How Far Are We?

-Retrieval Augmented Generation (RAG) has shown notable advancements in software engineering tasks.
-Despite its potential, RAG's application in unit test generation remains under-explored.
-To bridge this gap, we take the initiative to investigate the efficacy of RAG-based LLMs in test generation.
-As RAGs can leverage various knowledge sources to enhance their performance, we also explore the impact of different sources of RAGs' knowledge bases on unit test generation to provide insights into their practical benefits and limitations.
+Retrieval Augmented Generation (RAG) has advanced software engineering tasks but remains underexplored in unit test generation.
+To bridge this gap, we investigate the efficacy of RAG-based unit test generation for machine learning (ML/DL) APIs and analyze the impact of different knowledge sources on their effectiveness.